kubernetes/autoscaler/CONTRIBUTING.md

 Autoscaler collaborators may add "LGTM" (Looks Good To Me) or an equivalent comment to indicate that a PR is acceptable.
 Any change requires at least one LGTM.
-No pull requests can be merged until at least one Ingress collaborator signs off with an LGTM.
+No pull requests can be merged until at least one Autoscaler collaborator signs off with an LGTM.

 ### Support Channels

 Whether you are a user or contributor, official support channels include:

  * GitHub issues: https://github.com/kubernetes/autoscaler/issues
- * Slack: kubernetes-users room in the [Kubernetes Slack](https://kubernetes.slack.com/?redir=%2Fmessages%2Fsig-autoscaling)
+ * Slack: Sig-autoscaling room in the [Kubernetes Slack](https://kubernetes.slack.com/?redir=%2Fmessages%2Fsig-autoscaling)
  * Email: kubernetes-users [mailing list](https://groups.google.com/forum/#!forum/kubernetes-sig-autoscaling)

 For further information, please refer to [Kubernetes Contributor Guide](https://github.com/kubernetes/community/blob/master/contributors/guide/README.md)